Zoooook/Game-Bots/README.md

 At any rate, it turns out [Minesweeper is really hard](http://web.mat.bham.ac.uk/R.W.Kaye/minesw/ordmsw.htm).

+Bonus: All my games are stored in the vids directory.
+If you remove ZookBot.csv the high scores will display my actual high scores.
+From the game, you can open a replay from the archive subdirectory.
+My best times are stored in the flags and noflags folders there.
+It turns out that playing without flags is faster on Beginner and Intermediate, and playing with flags is faster on Expert.
+There's also an Excel spreadsheet in the root directory with some data.

 ---

 For bots that screen scrape (Bejeweled and Minesweeper), disable desktop composition for a huge speed increase.